teyfik-on-it/bugchat/README.md

 Here's a list of tasks (in no particular order) that you can accomplish to make it cooler:

-1. Cleanup the code by moving the `dialogueEngine` to a dedicated file.
+1. Clone the repo and run on your local.
+2. Refactor and optimize the code where you see fit.
+3. Write a REST API (using the technology of your choice) to serve the `dialogueEngine`.
+4. Make the bot fetch the answers from the API.
-2. Try to make the `dialogueEngine` smarter.
+5. Try to make the `dialogueEngine` "smarter".
-3. Have a list of other rubber ducks in a sidebar and have their chat history. (imagine whatsapp web)
+6. Have a list of other rubber ducks in a sidebar and have their chat history. (imagine whatsapp web)

    ![whatsapp screenshot](https://www.chip.de/ii/1/0/9/3/1/0/6/4/6/web_whatsapp-1d0159a68e13bb79.jpg)

-4. Write a REST API (using the technology of your choice) to serve answers.
-5. Make the bot fetch the answers from the API.
+You have **120 minutes**.
+Lets go!

 ---